alexpolt/alexpolt.github.io/src/mind.md

 ##Some Thoughts About Consciousness

   Our brains and our thinking process is is a great mystery.
-There are heavy philosophical treaties talking about the phenomenon of intelligence.
+There are heavy philosophical treatises talking about the phenomenon of intelligence.
 There is also [Wikipedia](https://en.wikipedia.org/wiki/Consciousness) article about consciousness that gives a broad overview of the issue.